ryan95f/yamlator/docs/schema_components.md

         label2: value2
 ```

-Then the ruleset to represent the `project` key data:
+Then the ruleset to represent the `project` key data would be:

 ```text
 ruleset project {